-(8) Subsection (7) does not authorise the commencement of proceedings for an offence more than 3 years after the date on which the offence was committed
+(8) Subsection (7) does not authorise the commencement of proceedings for an offence more than 3 years after the date on which the offence was committed sentence.
+See section on confiscation (Section 7.3).

 Section 224(9) and (10) provide that the prosecutor may certify the date relevant to Section 224(7).